Treaty on the Final Settlement with Respect to Germany: Russian withdrawal from Germany

 After the Soviet Union dissolved itself in December 1991, the command unit of the Soviet Group of Soviet Forces in Germany devolved to the Russian Federation.
 The German government subsequently recognized the Russian Federation's claim to be the successor state of the Soviet Union, including the right to maintain troops in Germany until the end of 1994.
 However, with post-Soviet Russia facing severe economic hardship, President Boris Yeltsin ordered Russian troop deployment in Germany to be reduced to levels significantly below those permitted in the Treaty.
 The last Russian troops left Germany at the end of August 1994, four months before the treaty deadline.

 Bundeswehr after the treaty

 In the first decade of the 21st century, the Bundeswehr underwent a gradual transformation to a fully professional force.
 By 1 July 2011, the date on which Germany voluntarily suspended conscription, the Bundeswehr retained fewer than 250,000 active duty personnel – barely two thirds of the country's treaty limit.
 By 2025, the number of active personnel of the Bundeswehr further decreased to below 183,000.
-In light of the Russian Invasion of Ukraine in 2022, the German government announced a significant and long-term increase of German military spending, although the total number of active personnel is aimed to increase only moderately, up to 260,000, which is still well below the stipulations of the Treaty on the Final Settlement with Respect to Germany.
+After the 2022 Russian Invasion of Ukraine, the German government announced a significant and long-term increase of German military spending, although the total number of active personnel is aimed to increase only moderately, up to 260,000, which is still well below the stipulations of the Treaty on the Final Settlement with Respect to Germany.